NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/MONAILabel2bundle/README.md

 4. We created the bundle for full ct segmentation, and here is the first run on a spleen dataset.
 We'll have to fix the transforms.
 ![01_31_23_wip_totalseg_bundle](https://user-images.githubusercontent.com/59979551/215772413-12950eb1-e3ea-4aec-ab16-a828eb2d0c46.JPG)
 5. Steve suggested we might need to do something like this: https://github.com/LymphNodeQuantification/Monailabel-LNQ/blob/main/apps/radiology-retrain-2022-12/lib/infers/segmentation.py.
 We need to save out the nifti file at each stage of the transforms to see where the orientation changes.
 Check Invertd transform, Orientationd transforms etc.
+6. This post from yesterday on creating a bundle for SegResNet trained on TotalSegmentator data: https://github.com/Project-MONAI/MONAILabel/issues/1269